 Annex B – Development of the vehicle-specific friction braking share coefficients

-15. Introduction: Annex C describes the procedure to determine vehicle-specific friction braking share coefficients for use with the Global Technical Regulation on the measurement of brake wear particulate matter and particle number emissions from brakes used on Light-Duty vehicles up to 3.5 t.
+15. Introduction: Annex C (introduced with the first amendment) describes the procedure to determine vehicle-specific friction braking share coefficients for use with the Global Technical Regulation on the measurement of brake wear particulate matter and particle number emissions from brakes used on Light-Duty vehicles up to 3.5 t.
 It is intended for vehicles that are capable of some level of regenerative braking and may be used as an alternative to the templated friction braking share coefficients given in Table 5.3. of UN GTR No. 24 for improved accuracy.

 16. Scope and Principle of Method: The vehicle specific friction braking share coefficient is defined in UN GTR No. 24 as the fraction of deceleration energy absorbed by the friction brakes (after accounting for road load) with regenerative braking active.
+It applies to all vehicles belonging to the specific ‘vehicle family’ (the term was changed to ‘vehicle electrification family’ in the second amendment).
 It is a calculated parameter based on measurements of the subject vehicle on a fully UN GTR No. 15 compliant chassis dynamometer.
 Based on studies conducted in the development of Annex C, the WLTP-Brake cycle, or WLTP-Brake Trip #10 cycle were selected as test cycles over which the friction braking share coefficient may be determined.

 The methodology is based on measuring friction brake energy (directly or by proven surrogate) over the prescribed drive cycle.
 To measure friction brake power, all brake positions on the vehicle are equipped with external sensors to determine the brake torque at each of the wheels.
 These data are combined with the velocity of the vehicle data and integrated over time to determine the dissipated friction braking energy.